AngelBiskupovic/FML_Competition2020/jfml2020_sample/README.md

 "Item.java" and "ItemSet.java" are the dataset implementations for this competition.
 "Main.java" is a sample main procedure of designing the fuzzy inference system based on JFML library.
 In the sample system, only two triangular membership functions "small" and "large" are used for each attribute.
+The antecedent parts are fixed and the consequent part is tuned by the training data.

 You can execute the "Main.java" with no arguments on Eclipse, or you can export the main function in "Main.java" to JAR file and execute the JAR file.